Joshua-Soteras/Website-/ProjectSetup/git.md

 Date:  1/21/24

 # Intro: The differnece between git and github
 **Git**: a distributed version control systems i.e. a tool that allows a user to keep track of changes in their codebase.
-Used to collborate with others and manage different versions of their code
+Used to collborate with others and manage different versions of their code <br>
 **Github**: web based hosting service ofr Git repos.
 Provides devleopers to store their Git repos.

 ## Setting up SSH Keys